 Under the federal government's "Return of Title IV Funds" policy, students are considered to have "earned" the percentage of their Title IV aid (Federal Perkins Loan, Federal Pell Grant and Federal Supplemental Educational Opportunity Grant) that equals the percentage of the quarter completed (in calendar days).
 For example, if a student completely withdraws from classes after completing 10 percent of the quarter, that student has "earned" 10 percent of the Title IV aid that was used to pay tuition and fees.
 The remaining 90 percent of the Title IV aid (aid which is considered to be "unearned") will be used to repay Title IV funds.

 - If the amount of Title IV aid that must be repaid is greater than the amount of the institutional refund (see Institutional Refund Policy), the student will owe a balance at cashiering.

-- If the amount of Title IV aid that must be repaid is less than the amount of the institutional refund and part of the tuition and fees were paid with other types of financial aid, the remainder of the institutional refund will be used to repay other financial aid funds the student received in the following order: 1) North Grant, 2) Tuition Waiver Grant, and 3) Washington State Need Grant.
+- If the amount of Title IV aid that must be repaid is less than the amount of the institutional refund and part of the tuition and fees were paid with other types of financial aid, the remainder of the institutional refund will be used to repay other financial aid funds the student received in the following order: 1) North Grant, 2) Tuition Waiver Grant, and 3) Washington College Grant.